Also in this section

 Most suppliers offer up to four tariffs for gas and four for electricity, along with discounts for managing your account online or choosing a 'dual fuel' deal.

-If you don't have internet access you can phone the Citizens Advice consumer service on 03454 040506.
-They will send you a factsheet with the deals available in your area.
+If you're looking to switch supplier, you can use one of the many energy comparison websites.
+We recommend using Citizen Advice Bureau's Comparison Tool to find the best energy deal.
+If you don't have internet access you can phone the Citizens Advice consumer service on 03454 040506 and they will send you a factsheet with the deals available in your area.

 To make sure you get the best deal, you’ll need to know: